-The Board has constituted the Audit Committee pursuant to the requirements under Section 177 of the Act, the SEBI LODR 2015 and the RBI Master Directions.
+The Board has constituted the Audit Committee pursuant to the requirements under Section 177 of the Act, the SEBI LODR 2015, RBI HFC Master Directions and RBI SBR Master Directions.
 The Audit Committee is vested with necessary powers, as per its Terms of Reference, duly approved by the Board.